-Alan Fudge, Michael Houser, Paul Jorgensen, Wendy Krislen, Jack Stone
+Alan Fudge, Michael Houser, Paul Hibbard, Wendy Krislen-Adams, Jack Stone

 The Retail Management Certificate is a less-than-one-year certificate that has received statewide approval by the Oregon State Board of Education.
 The program aims to equip students and retail employees with the management skills necessary for career success within the retail industry.
+According to the Oregon Employment Department, the growth rate between the years 2006-2016 for First Line Supervisors/Managers of Retail Sales Force is estimated at 10 percent.
+Students will complete a 38-credit program in Retail Management.
+To accommodate the needs of working individuals, the program includes a number of classes offered in evening, weekend or online formats.